MihailSalnikov/svd4gcn/README.md

 # SVD for GCN embedding for reducing overfitting

+## Abstract
+Big neural networks, with huge amount of neurons, can solve any problems potentially, but in practices this networks may be subject to overfitted and Graph Convolutional Networks(GCN) is not exception.
+In this project, we want to use Singular Value Decomposition(SVD) for extracting most relevant componnents from embeddings constructed by GCN.
+It can help to reduce overfitting.

 ## Outline:
 1. Make neural network with GCN with big amount of params as a embedding on some popular dataset, train it and observ overfitting (because big amount of params)
 2. Use SVD for decompose embedding, truncate it by **r**